volgorean/kubernetes.github.io/README.md

 # Contributing to the Kubernetes Documentation and Website

-**Note: Be aware that this is the repo for the v1.1 docs.
+**Note: This is the repo for the v1.1 docs.
 See the "master" branch to edit the current stable release.**

 Welcome!
 We are very pleased you want to contribute to Kubernetes.